MadalinaKopacz/IntroductionToRobotics/README.md

 - Wires

 #### Task Description
-Create a menu for your game, emphasis on the game.
-You should scroll on the LCD with the joystick.
-Remember you have quite a lot of flexibility here, but do not confuse that with a free ticket to slack off.
-The menu should include the following functionality:
+This is the menu fora simple LED matrix game.
+The menu can be scrolled with the joystick.
+It includes the following functionality:
-1. When powering up a game, a greeting message should be shown for a few moments.
+1. When powering up the setup, a greeting message it's shown for a few moments.
-2. Should contain roughly the following categories:
+2. It contains the following categories:
 - Start game, starts the initial level of your game
-- Highscore:
-  - Initially, we have 0.
-  - Update it when the game is done.
-Highest possible score should be achieved by starting at a higher level.
-  - Save the top 5+ values in EEPROM with name and score.
+- Highscore: Initially, it is 0.
+It is updated when the game is finished.
+It saves the top 5 values in EEPROM with name and score.
 - Settings:
-  - Enter name.
-The name should be shown in highscore.
-Maybe somewhere else, as well?
+  - Enter name
-  - Starting level: Set the starting level value.
-The idea is to be able to start from a higher level as well.
-Can be replaced with difficulty.
-  - LCD contrast control (optional, it replaces the potentiome- ter).
-Save it to eeprom.
+  - Starting level
-  - LCD brightness control (mandatory, must change LED wire that’s directly connected to 5v).
-Save it to eeprom.
+  - LCD brightness control saved to eeprom
-  - Matrix brightness control (see function setIntesnity from the ledControl library).
-Save it to eeprom.
+  - Matrix brightness control saved to eeprom
-  - Sounds on or off.
-Save it to eeprom.
+  - Sounds on or off (Save it to eeprom)
-  - Extra stuff can include items specific to the game mechanics, or other settings such as chosen theme song etc. Again, save it to eeprom.
-- About: should include details about the creator(s) of the game.
-At least game name, author and github link or user (use scrolling text?)
+- About: game name, author and github link or user
 - How to play: short and informative description
-3. While playing the game: display all relevant info
+3. While playing the game, it display all relevant info
-- Lives
-- Level
 - Score
+- Time
 4. Upon game ending:
 - Screen 1: a message such as ”Congratulations on reaching level/score X”. ”You did better than y people.”. etc. Switches to screen 2 upon interaction (button press) or after a few moments.
-- Screen 2: display relevant game info: score, time, lives left etc.
+- Screen 2: display relevant game info: score, time, lives left
-Must inform player if he/she beat the highscore.
-This menu should only be closed by the player, pressing a button.

 ### 🖼️ Pictures of the setup
 - [Front view](https://user-images.githubusercontent.com/79279298/206134033-643cebf2-b418-4db7-8c17-c7de65cd1efb.png)
  <img src="https://user-images.githubusercontent.com/79279298/206134033-643cebf2-b418-4db7-8c17-c7de65cd1efb.png" width="600" height="400" />

 ### 🎞️ Video presenting the functionality
 The video can be found [here](https://youtu.be/HEgEO06sODg).